trexminer/T-Rex/README.md

                                    the mode for a subset of the GPU list (eg: --low-load 0,0,1,0) --lhr-algo                 Specify the second algorithm to use in LHR unlock dual mining mode.
         --lhr-coin                 Set coin name for --lhr-algo.
-        --lhr-tune                 [Ethash] LHR tuning value that indicates the percentage of the full speed the miner tries to achieve for LHR cards (default: -1).
+        --lhr-tune                 [Ethash, Autolykos2] LHR tuning value that indicates the percentage of the full speed the miner tries to achieve for LHR cards (default: -1).
 Range from 10 to 95.
                                    -1 - auto-mode (LHR tune is set to 71 (or 68 in low power mode) for LHR cards and 0 for non-LHR)
                                     0 - disabled (use for non-LHR cards)